(Marshall B. Rosenberg)

 Open and hidden conflicts block the success of projects and cost time and money.
 The individual actors often see themselves in the role of victims who can only react but cannot change anything themselves.
 The others are to blame, the project manager, the client, the software, the system, the universe.

 With our training living Conflict we deepen the knowledge and skills of non-violent communication.
 In intensive small group work we practise the journey “from conflict to dialogue”.
 Prerequisite for this training is a minimum 2-day introductory seminar on Nonviolent Communication from us or another provider.

-These difficult times also offer opportunities: in a remote setting we offer many possibilities and examples of remote collaboration in teams.
-This supports with additional know-how for the coming months.
+In a remote setting, we offer many opportunities and examples of remote collaboration in teams.
+This supports with additional know-how for remote-first work.